kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 You will be required to work on this project throughout the 5 weeks of the course, and there are some milestones that you will need to reach during weeks 2, 3, and 4.

-- Week 2: Milestone 1 -  Determine your topic, learning goal, and create a group learning plan that distributes responsibilities to different group members.
+- Week 2: Milestone 1 (Planning) -  Determine your group members, pick your topic, set your specific learning goals, and create a group learning plan that distributes responsibilities to different group members.

-- Week 3: Milestone 2 - Carry out your learning plan.
+- Week 3: Milestone 2 (Monitoring) - Carry out your learning plan and monitor your progress.

-- Week 4: Milestone 3 - Create your video lesson on your chosen topic.
+- Week 4: Milestone 3 (Evaluation 1) - Create your video lesson on your chosen topic.

-During the final week of the course you will be focusing on:

-- Evaluating the quality of your learning
-- Reflecting on the group learning experience
+- Week 5: Milestone 4 (Evaluation 2) - Evaluate the quality of your learning, and reflect on the group learning experience.

-At the end of the week you will need to submit:
+At the end of the term you will need to submit:

-- Milestones 1 - group learning plan
+- Your group learning plan (Milestone 1)
-- Learning self-evaluation and peer evaluations
-- Milestone 3 - Video presentation about your SDL project (max length: 10 minutes)
+- A video presentation about your SDL project (Milestone 3)
+- Your Learning self-evaluation and peer evaluations (Milestone 4)
-- Written reflection on the group learning experience (max word count: 500 words)
+- A written reflection on the group learning experience (Milestone 4)

+More details, as well as template documents for some of the Milestone deliverables will be provide in the Final Presentation Milestone section in Lessons 2, 3, 4, and 5.

 ---

 ## How to Submit Your Assignments

-All written assignments will need to be submitted in Gradescope by their stated duedate.
+All written assignments will need to be submitted in Gradescope by their stated due date.

-[insert Gradescope submission details]
+When you sign into Gradescope for Optimizing Your Learning, you will see all your pending assignments on your Dashboard.
+Click on the assignment that you would like to submit work for, and you will get the prompt to upload your work (See picture below).
+For Optimizing Your Learning, please submit your work as a PDF.
+Once your assignment has been graded, you will also be able to see your grade and feedback in the Dashboard.

 You will also need to submit a link to your assignment in the Woolf platform, so we have the academic record of your submission.